hringbauer/hapROH/docs/hapCon.rst

 Getting started
 *************************

-An implementation (hapCon) has been incorporated into the hapROH package (since version 0.4a1).
+hapCon has been incorporated into the hapROH package (since version 0.4a1).
 For example use cases, that you can adapt for your purpose, please see our `vignette notebook <https://github.com/hyl317/hapROH/blob/master/Notebooks/Vignettes/hapCon_vignette.ipynb>`_.

+The quickest way to have a test run of hapCon is to use the prepared Python script ./bam/hapCONX.py.
+It is a wrapper script for the core function of hapCon.

+To use the hapCONX.py script, you need at least three input: the pileup file for your sample, the reference panel and the metadata for the reference panel.
+You can download the reference panel from https://www.dropbox.com/s/1vv8mz9athedpiq/data.zip?dl=0 (TODO: replace this dropbox link with zenodo later).
+To generate the pileup file, you can use either [samtools mpileup](http://www.htslib.org/doc/samtools-mpileup.html) or [BamTable](https://bioinf.eva.mpg.de/BamTable/).

+    python hapCONX.py -m [path to pileup file] -r [path to reference panel] --meta [path to the metadata file]

+For more details about how to prepare the pileup file and more customized usage of hapCon, please check out the [jupyter notebook tutorial](https://github.com/hyl317/hapROH/blob/master/Notebooks/Vignettes/hapCon_vignette.ipynb).

+Input
+*************************

 hapCon works directly from BAM file or from `samtools mpileup <http://www.htslib.org/doc/samtools-mpileup.html>`_ or `BamTable <https://bioinf.eva.mpg.de/BamTable/>`_ output.